Cotswold Holiday July 2009 - page 1

 We enjoyed a terrifically tasty meal at the Crown and Trumpet in

-Broadway - just look at that plateful!
+Broadway - just look at that yummy plateful!

 |